PART IV. ADMINISTRATION

 A. Application by Permittee or Entitlement Holder.
 A permittee or entitlement holder wishing to modify the terms of a discretionary permit or entitlement shall apply to the City for a modification.
 The application shall clearly state and illustrate as necessary the proposed modification.
 The application procedure, public notice, and hearing body shall be the same as those prescribed for an original application of the same kind.

 B. Request by Other Interested Person.
-Any interested person may request review of a permit or entitlement issued pursuant to this title by filing a request with the Planning Manager, clearly stating the scope of the requested review, reasons for the request, and supporting evidence.
-The Planning Manager shall review the request and determine within a reasonable time whether sufficient grounds exist to initiate review, modification or revocation proceedings pursuant to Section 10-2.4.412. (§12, Ord.
+Any interested person may request review of a permit or entitlement issued pursuant to this title by filing a request with the Community Development Director, clearly stating the scope of the requested review, reasons for the request, and supporting evidence.
+The Community Development Director shall review the request and determine within a reasonable time whether sufficient grounds exist to initiate review, modification or revocation proceedings pursuant to Section 10-2.4.412. (§12, Ord.
 2134, eff.
 11/20/14; §15, Ord.
 2209, eff.
-3/19/21)
+3/19/21; §4, Ord.
+2239, eff.
+7/5/24)

-A. Duties of Planning Manager.
-If the Planning Manager, based on the Planning Manager's own volition, on the application of the permittee, or on the request of an interested person, determines there may be grounds for review, modification or revocation of a zoning permit, home occupation permit, use permit, administrative use permit, special use permit, minor use permit, variance, planned development permit, hillside planned development permit, design review approval, community benefit agreement, or other discretionary approval authorized by this title, the Planning Manager shall schedule a public hearing before the body initially authorized to approve the permit.
+A. Duties of the Community Development Director.
+If the Community Development Director, either of their own volition, on the application of the permittee, or on the request of an interested person, determines there may be grounds for review, modification or revocation of a zoning permit, home occupation permit, use permit, administrative use permit, special use permit, minor use permit, variance, planned development permit, hillside planned development permit, design review approval, community benefit agreement, or other discretionary approval authorized by this title, the Community Development Director shall schedule a public hearing before the body initially authorized to approve the permit.
 (See also Section 10-2.3.1220, Procedure for Consideration of Violations of Performance Standards (regarding alcoholic beverage sales).)

 B. Notice and Public Hearing.
 Notice shall be given in the same manner required for the original permit or entitlement, if notice was required, and notice shall be mailed to the permittee and property owner at least ten (10) calendar days before the hearing.
 The contents of the notice shall be as prescribed for the original application.
 (See Part IV, Article 3 of this chapter, beginning with Section 10-2.4.301.)